SpaceX Starlink Satellites (2020)

-American manned spaceflight in 2019
+American crewed spaceflight in 2019

 Since the retirement of the Space Shuttle in July 2011, America has been unable to put any astronauts into orbit around the Earth.
 Instead, it has been in the difficult situation of having to rely on the Russian Soyuz spacecraft to ferry astronauts to and from the International Space Station (ISS).
-This situation may change… Continue reading American manned spaceflight in 2019
+This situation may change… Continue reading American crewed spaceflight in 2019

 Soyuz – What next?